avanitanna/CS595-blog/README.md

 ---
-title: Make the Best of Cross-lingual Transfer: Evidence from POS Tagging with over 100 Languages
+title: Make the Best of Cross-lingual Transfer - Evidence from POS Tagging with over 100 Languages
 authors: Avani Tanna
 date: 12-01-2022
 tag: